Skip to main content

 79%

-• Fun, quirky, and original gameplay that combines card mechanics with management simulation.
+• Fun, quirky, and original gameplay that combines card mechanics with university management.

-• Charming art style and humorous writing that adds to the overall enjoyment of the game.
+• Charming art style and humorous writing that adds to the overall enjoyment.

-• High replayability due to random events, different magical schools, and unique student outcomes.
+• High replayability due to different magical schools, student outcomes, and randomized events.

 • gameplay

 The gameplay of "Spellcaster University" is characterized by a unique blend of card-drawing mechanics and management simulation, allowing players to build and run a magical school.
-While the core mechanics are engaging and offer a fun, casual experience, many players find the gameplay to be somewhat shallow and repetitive after a few hours, with a reliance on RNG that can detract from strategic planning.
-Overall, the game provides a charming and addictive experience, but it lacks depth and variety, leading to a sense of monotony in longer play sessions.
+While the game offers a refreshing premise and engaging core mechanics, many players find the gameplay to be somewhat shallow and repetitive, with a reliance on RNG that can hinder strategic planning.
+Despite its charm and potential for fun, the overall experience is marred by a lack of depth and polish, leading to mixed feelings about its long-term replayability.

 • “Gameplay isn't like anything you have played before - draw cards to build a magic university with bricks, buffs only to see it destroyed a few times before you can destroy evil - and that makes this a very refreshing game to play.”